 - Synchronous Vibration: Indicates periodic disturbances that happen once per rotation, typically caused by imbalance or misalignment.

 - Sub-Synchronous and Super-Synchronous Vibrations: These refer to disturbances happening at frequencies lower or higher than the shaft speed.
-They can signal more complex issues like rubs, oil whirl, or gear mesh issues.
+They can signal more complex issues, like rubs, oil whirls, or gear mesh issues.

 - Harmonic Analysis: Keyphasor data allows the decomposition of vibration data into harmonics, which can reveal issues such as looseness, electrical faults, or misalignment.